-- The risks associated with the response to crises and events and the implications on the local community and the Council. - The risks associated with the need to deliver budget savings required by the Medium Term Financial Plan. - Overspending on particular budget heads due to increase in volumes, rising prices, or a failure to properly control projects; concerns about growth in volumes of children, Adult Social Care and Educational High Needs (and in the longer term the cost of Waste Disposal) beyond those provided in financial plans. - Coronavirus has added significant income risks and imposed additional costs (some of which have been met by Government funding) which have a current year and likely medium-term continuing impact. - Risk of infection with a High Consequence Infectious Disease (HCIDs airborne) with the consequent impacts of pressure on services through demand, and a reduced ability to deliver services resultant from staff absences and similar. - The financial regime set by Government causes a further loss of resources or increased and under-funded obligations (e.g. in relation to Social Care), with impact on the strategic plans. - The funding impacts of the national "living wage" and other inflationary pressures faced by contractors and impacts from other legislative changes and the resultant effects on the quality or performance of services. - Council supplier and market failure. - Safeguarding risks associated with the care of children and vulnerable adults. - Workforce management issues (including loss of experienced staff; need for different skills sets and inability to identify or reach all staff to deliver appropriate training; difficulties recruiting and retraining staff in specific areas). - Funding shortfall in partner agencies e.g. NHS. - Failure to address matters of violent extremism and related safer stronger community factors. - Unforeseen legislative changes. - Unforeseen significant environmental events e.g. severe weather impact. - Management of information from loss or inappropriate destruction or retention and the risk of failure to comply with the obligations of General Data Protection Regulations (GDPR), Freedom of Information (FOI) and Data Protection. - Cyber related threats affecting data integrity and system functionality/security. - Heightened national attention to Child Sexual Exploitation and historical abuse cases leading to increased demand, higher professional expectations and greater public scrutiny. - Inadequate arrangements to effectively determine and implement policies in a timely manner leading to delays, failure, error or illegality. - Inadequate health and safety measures leading to harm to employees or customers/possible litigious action.
+- The risks associated with the response to crises and events and the implications on the local community and the Council. - Failure to maintain sufficient level of priority and focus that could lead to in year savings not being achieved, resulting in budget overspend and / or next years budget not being delivered to timetable. - Risk of medium-long term financial instability caused by failure to develop or adhere to robust financial planning processes and procedures leading to reductions in service provision, possible government intervention and reputational damage. - Inflationary pressures are resulting in cost increases, which impact on the council directly, and on the ability of contractors to deliver activities of the specified quality at the agreed price. - The risk of a reduction in expected income as tenants, residents and businesses are unable to meet financial commitments resulting in a failure to meet budgeted income targets for Council Tax, Business Rates and other payments. - Risk of infection with a High Consequence Infectious Disease (HCIDs airborne) with the consequent impacts of pressure on services through demand, and a reduced ability to deliver services resultant from staff absences and similar. - The financial regime set by Government causes a further loss of resources or increased and under-funded obligations (e.g. in relation to Social Care), with impact on the strategic plans. - Workforce management issues (including loss of experienced staff; need for different skills sets and inability to identify or reach all staff to deliver appropriate training; difficulties recruiting and retraining staff in specific areas). - Insufficient visibility of the council-wide change delivery programme incorporating both transformation and project activity, concerns that the organisational capacity to deliver is insufficient to cope with the ambitious change agenda, coupled with challenging 'steady state' conditions.

-- Exposure to increased liabilities arising from property ownership and management. - Financial risks associated with Treasury Management. - Exposure to material unforeseen costs or uninsured losses and the overall adequacy of Council Reserves. - Unanticipated costs or operational consequences of the Council's own climate change commitments, and or statutory climate change obligations.
+- Funding shortfall in partner agencies e.g. NHS. - Failure to address matters of violent extremism and related safer stronger community factors. - Unforeseen legislative changes. - The impact of the "cost of living crisis" (specifically inflationary pressure leading to increased prices for food and fuel) on individuals, the community, partners and the business sector, and on their priorities, and their consequent demands for council service.
+Impact on the voluntary sectors may reduce their ability to support communities, with a consequent impact on the council. - Unforeseen significant environmental events e.g. severe weather impact. - Management of information from loss or inappropriate destruction or retention and the risk of failure to comply with the obligations of General Data Protection Regulations (GDPR), Freedom of Information (FOI) and Data Protection. - Cyber related threats affecting data integrity and system functionality/security. - Heightened national attention to Child Sexual Exploitation and historical abuse cases leading to increased demand, higher professional expectations and greater public scrutiny. - Inadequate arrangements to effectively determine and implement policies in a timely manner leading to delays, failure, error or illegality. - Inadequate health and safety measures leading to harm to employees or customers/possible litigious action. - Exposure to increased liabilities arising from property ownership and management (corporate and residential). - Financial risks associated with Treasury Management. - Exposure to material unforeseen costs or uninsured losses and the overall adequacy of Council Reserves. - Unanticipated costs or operational consequences of the Council's own climate change commitments, and or statutory climate change obligations.